dr-furious/bc_thesis_original/README.md

 6. Next, you will need to modify `/configs/azure_job.yaml` file, as we cannot provide defaults for certain variables:
    - See the `dataset` top-level key.
 You need to input the `name` of the Data Asset and its `version` you created in Step 4.
    - See the `job` top-level key.
 You need to change the `job.compute` to have the name of the compute instance target you created in Step 5.
    - See the `jobs.args.wandb` key.
 You will need to input your Weights and Biases key, so the training and evaluation process can be monitored.
-See the [official guide](https://docs.wandb.ai/support/find_api_key/) how to get the key.
+See the [official guide](https://docs.wandb.ai/support/find_api_key/) on how to get the key.
-7. _(Optional)_ If you wish, you can try to change the model parameters, you can do so in the `/configs/model_train_base.yaml` file, but this step is optional.
+7. _(Optional)_ If you wish, you can try to change the model parameters in the `/configs/model_train_base.yaml` file, but this step is optional.
 8. Now navigate into the [azure_train.ipynb](./src/azure/azure_train.ipynb) and follow the instructions within it to submit the training and evaluation job to the Azure ML platform.
 9. During the training you can see and monitor the whole process in your Weights and Biases account.
-10. After the training and evaluation is done, look for the `outputs` folder in the job details on the Azure ML platform.
+10. After the training and evaluation are done, look for the `outputs` folder in the job details on the Azure ML platform.
 It should be in the _Outputs + logs_ tab, but the Azure ML platform UI changes constantly.
 11. You can download the trained model from the `outputs/checkpoints/best.ckpt`.
 Be aware that the checkpoint file has around 300MB in size.

 ### 2.B Training locally
-This options presents a way how to run the training and evaluation locally.
+This option presents a way how to run the training and evaluation locally.
 Note that the Demo will work just fine, since there is only a fraction of the size of real dataset, but when training with a large dataset, the time to train the model locally can be significantly longer.

 Follow these steps:
-1. _(Optional)_ If you wish, you can try to change the model parameters, you can do so in the `/configs/model_train_base.yaml` file, but this step is optional.
+1. _(Optional)_ If you wish, you can try to change the model parameters in the `/configs/model_train_base.yaml` file, but this step is optional.
 2. Run the `main.py` script.
 Be sure to input your correct Weights and Biases key.
-See the [official guide](https://docs.wandb.ai/support/find_api_key/) how to get the key.
+See the [official guide](https://docs.wandb.ai/support/find_api_key/) on how to get the key.
     ```bash
     python3 main.py --data_path './example_data' --wandb '<your-wandb-key>' --train_images_path 'processed_tiger/patches/images' --train_masks_path 'processed_tiger/patches/masks/fused_leave_1_out' --test_images_path 'processed_tnbc/patches/images' --test_masks_path 'processed_tnbc/patches/masks'
     ```